 Q: What is the registration fee?
 What does it include?
 Is there a sibling discount?

-A: The registration cost for the season is $425 for football and $300 for cheer.
+A: The registration cost for the season is $450.
 We offer a $50 discount for each sibling.
-This fee includes a practice jersey, two game jerseys (one red and one white), and the use of game pants, shoulder pads, and a helmet with a standard chinstrap.
+This fee includes a practice jersey, two game jerseys (one red and one white), and the use of game pants, shoulder pads, and a helmet.

 Athletes get to keep the practice jersey and the personalized white game jersey.
 All other equipment must be returned.
 In the event of loss or excessive damage (beyond normal wear and tear), replacement gear will be charged at the fair market value of the item at the time of purchase.

-Beginning Monday, July 15th, practices will be 5 days per week.
+As of now, our first official day of practice is still Monday, July 13th.
+Practices will be Monday – Friday from 6-8 pm.
 10 hours of practice is required before helmets will be distributed and an additional 10 hours is required before shoulder pads are handed out to each athlete.